[Updated] 21 Vital Chatbot Statistics for 2020

 Of course, it is important to remember that chatbots - like all technologies - aren’t without their limitations.
 In fact, 43% of consumers said they prefer dealing with an actual person (that was the number one potential barrier to using chatbots).

 That being said, 34% of consumers also predicted that they would use chatbots for getting connected with a human.
+In fact, 39% of businesses use chatbots to make their websites more interactive and 36% use it to generate more leads.

 Our takeaway is that it doesn’t have to be either/or.
 As a business, you can use chatbots to supplement your human workforce (not replace them).
 By using chatbots in combination with online chat and that irreplaceable human touch, businesses can deliver a level of real-time service that is sure to keep their clients happy!